mahesh042/File-Finder-PC-Windows/README.md

 ## Building from Source

-1. Clone the repository: git clone https://github.com/yourusername/pc-search.git
+1. Clone the repository: git clone https://github.com/mahesh042/File-Finder-PC-Windows.git

-2. Navigate to the project directory:
+2. Run the application: python pc_search.py

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
+Happy coding!